The Acquitted President Presents His Budget. But How Strong is Trump’s economy?

 “It is becoming conventional wisdom that US President Donald Trump will be tough to beat in November, because, whatever reservations about him voters may have, he has been good for the American economy.
 Nothing could be further from the truth”, Joseph E. Stiglitz, Nobel laureate in economics, recently wrote on Project Syndicate.

-Today, economic growth and record share prices continue being popular topics.
+According to an article, “Comment investir en bourse“, today’s economic growth and record share prices continue being popular topics.
 But neither GDP nor stock market indexes represent a good measure of economic performance.
 Nor do they manage to picture the real situation of ordinary citizens’ living standards or the sustainability re-evolution.
 Even judging by GDP, however, growth in the last quarter of 2019 was only 2.1%, much lower than the 6% Trump had promised, and even lower than the average of 2.4% reached during Obama’s second term.

 According to Stiglitz, this is “a remarkably poor performance considering the stimulus provided by a $ 1 trillion deficit and very low-interest rates.”